magicstuffgd/metadata-reader/README.md

 Export capabilities (JSON, CSV, XML)
 Animated visual effects

-Can extract basic metadata from the files CANNOT open files like .zip does
+Can extract basic metadata from the files <b> CANNOT </b> open files like .zip does